Allegiant Air: Business model

-Allegiant aims primarily to serve leisure travelers, particularly those in colder northern climates, going to warm-weather tourist destinations such as Punta Gorda, Tampa Bay, Las Vegas, Orlando, Los Angeles, and Phoenix.
-Allegiant also serves smaller destinations that have few direct flights by major carriers.
-Many of the airline's markets, such as Peoria, Illinois, are served only by commuter service requiring a connection at an airline hub.
-Allegiant tends to fly routes which avoid competition from other airlines, with only 18% of its 518 routes as of early 2020 also flown nonstop by other airlines.
+Allegiant aims primarily to serve leisure travelers, particularly those from colder northern climates going to warm-weather tourist destinations such as Punta Gorda, Tampa, Las Vegas, Orlando, and Phoenix.
+The airline often serves smaller destinations that have few direct flights by major carriers and tend to fly routes which avoid competition from other airlines, with only 18% of its 518 routes as of early 2020 also flown nonstop by other airlines.